Hacker News

 Iā€™m optimistic they are preparing some real firepower for a 30-inch iMac and 16-inch MacBook Pro.
 Or at least, I sure hope so, as I type here, looking at this damned useless OLED strip above my keyboard as my leg hairs are slowly burned away.

-an hour ago by meepmorp
+4 years ago by meepmorp

 Mac revenues went from $5.351B to $9.102B from 2020.